Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_manager_manual.en-US.md

 * **Working Directory** - Specifies the directory where the configuration files of Chzzk Live Downloader are saved.
 * **Output Directory** - Specifies the directory where downloaded stream files are saved.
 * **Temporary Directory** - Specifies the directory where temporary files are created.
+* **Categorize Method** - Sets the categorization method for directories where downloaded stream files are saved.

 ### About